helmutkaufmann/wn-queuedresize-plugin/README.md

 ```
 ---

-## 2. Twig Filter: `qresize` - Detailed ParametersThe `qresize` filter is the primary tool for using the plugin in your templates.
+## 2. Twig Filter: `qresize` - Detailed Parameters
+The `qresize` filter is the primary tool for using the plugin in your templates.
 It instantly returns a URL, deferring the actual work to the background.

 ### Twig Syntax
 ```twig